Table of Contents

 Histogram vs Bar Graph

-Let us learn the key differences between a bar chart and a histogram and when to use them:
+The main differences between a bar chart and a histogram are described below.

 BasisHistogramBar Graph